mdorn/datadog-security-playground/assets/README.md

   - `malware.arm64` : Compiled binary for ARM64 architecture
   - `Makefile` : Build script for the malware binaries

+- **`correlation/`** : Contains the script to run the threats correlation and attack chain demonstration
+  - `payload.sh` : First stage of the attack, retrieved by exploiting the playground app

 ## Building Binaries

 To rebuild all binaries from both directories, use the root Makefile: